Local Legends on the Bench

 Rick Fletcher -- When girls basketball as we know it today began in the early 1970s, Oil City was "the" team in Venango County, winning the District 10 title in 1975 under coach Dixie Cox.
 Fletcher succeeded her and coached eight years from 1977-84, compiling the 120-59 record with three Section 2 titles.
 He later became the school's athletic director, serving for a number of years before retiring in 2016.

 Bill Hager -- The king of 'em all, y'all.
 Twenty-two conference championships at Jamestown, N.Y., Maplewood and Franklin.
 10 straight TCAC crowns with a 78-2 record; only "on the court" loss was to Meadville.
 Seven-time conference Coach of the Year.
-Took teams to the state Final Four for times, and had seven teams in the Elite Eight and 11 in the Sweet 16 in addition to winning the state title in 2001.
+Overall in 36 years (boys and girls), took teams to the state Final Four for times, and had seven teams in the Elite Eight and 11 in the Sweet 16 in addition to winning the state title in 2001.
 Teams were a combined 672-273.
-Also coached the Franklin girls to a District 10 title.
+Two stints as boys coach at Franklin: 1993-03 and 2006-10.
+Also coached the Franklin girls for two of the District 10 titles in three seasons from 2011-13.
+Teams won 48 D-10 playoff games and 24 in the PIAA playoffs.
 Pa.
 Big School Coach of the Year.
 He's a member of the West Allegheny High School Hall of Fame (in addition to Franklin) and was drafted by the Pirates in 1967.
 Also offered a baseball scholarship to Iowa.
 Interestingly, Hager was turned down for the Corry job just before he was hired at Franklin.
 Hager already had a 307-156 record before even starting at Franklin.